rtrader58/AZ-500-Microsoft-Azure-Security-Technologies/README.md

-# AZ-500 Azure Security Fundamental Links
+# AZ-500 Azure Security Fundamental
 ## This repository is provided to enhance the course
 ##  Updated 8/29/2022